chadlavi/recipes/food/desserts/puddings/chocolate-delight.md

-# Chocolate delight
+# Sandi's Chocolate Delight

-à la Sandi Gant.
+A Sandi Gant holiday classic.
 Can be halved for a 9x12 baking dish.

 ## Ingredients

 ### For the crust

 * 2 cups all-purpose flour
 * 2 cups finely chopped Pecans
 * 2 sticks (16 Tbsp) melted butter

 ### For the filling

 * 2 cups powdered sugar
 * 2 packages (16oz) cream cheese
 * 2 tubs cool whip